rimutaka/lambda-debugger-runtime-emulator/README.md

 aws lambda update-function-code --region $region --function-name $name --zip-file fileb://proxy.zip
 ```

-A deployed _proxy-lambda_ should return _Config error_ if you run it with the test event from the console.
+A deployed _proxy-lambda_ should return _OK_ or to time out if you run it with the test event from the console.

 ### Lambda environmental variables

-- `PROXY_LAMBDA_TRACING_LEVEL` - optional, default=INFO, use DEBUG to get full lambda logging or TRACE to go deeper into dependencies.
-- `AWS_DEFAULT_REGION` or `AWS_REGION` - required, but they should be pre-set by AWS
+These env vars are optional and can be omitted if you use the default queue names (`proxy_lambda_req`, `proxy_lambda_resp`) in the same region as the lambda.

+- `RUST_LOG` - logging level, defaults to `INFO`, set it to `proxy=debug` to see more detailed info
-- `LAMBDA_PROXY_REQ_QUEUE_URL` - the Queue URL for Lambda proxy requests, required
+- `PROXY_LAMBDA_REQ_QUEUE_URL` - the Queue URL for Lambda proxy _requests_ if the queue name is different from the default
-- `LAMBDA_PROXY_RESP_QUEUE_URL` - the Queue URL for Lambda handler responses, optional.
+- `PROXY_LAMBDA_RESP_QUEUE_URL` - the Queue URL for Lambda handler _responses_ if the queue name is different from the default

-The proxy runs asynchronously if no `LAMBDA_PROXY_RESP_QUEUE_URL` is specified.
-It sends the request to `LAMBDA_PROXY_REQ_QUEUE_URL` and returns `OK` regardless of what happens at the remote handler's end.
-This is useful for debugging asynchronous functions like S3 event handlers.

 ## Debugging

 Pre-requisites:
-- _proxy-lambda_ was deployed and configured
+- _proxy-lambda_ was deployed to AWS
 - SQS queues were created with the appropriate access policies
-- modify [runtime-emulator/env-minimal.sh](runtime-emulator/env-minimal.sh) with your IDs
+- [runtime-emulator/env-minimal.sh](runtime-emulator/env-minimal.sh) script contains your IDs

 __Launching the emulator:__
 - run the modified [runtime-emulator/env-minimal.sh](runtime-emulator/env-minimal.sh) in a terminal window on your local machine